Jako-K/readability_project/README.md

 There are 3 interesting variables in the dataset `excerpt`, `target` and `standard_error`. `excerpt` contains the text which should be used to predict readability scores i.e. `target` and the `standard_error` tell us how much disagreement there were between the experts that annotated the `excerpt`.
 <br>
 <br>
-There are some differences between the `train.csv` and the `test.csv` dataset; Namely that `train.csv` contains two extra columns of data: `target` and `standard_error`. `target` is obviously not present in the `test.csv` since it's the thing we try to predict. `standard_error` is however not supposed to be predicted, which means that `standard_error` is available during training and not during inference which ought to be kept in mind when designing the model.
+There are some differences between the `train.csv` and the `test.csv` dataset.
+Namely that `train.csv` contains two extra columns of data: `target` and `standard_error`. `target` is obviously not present in the `test.csv` since it's the thing we try to predict. `standard_error` is however not supposed to be predicted, which means that `standard_error` is available during training and not during inference which ought to be kept in mind when designing the model.
 <br>
 <br>
-Note that the real `test.csv` file contains much more than the 7 samples we can see here, but that these remaining samples are kept hidden until submission.
+Note that the real `test.csv` file contains much more than the 7 samples we can see here, but these remaining samples are kept hidden until submission.

 <br>